lukekivi/Distributed-Image-Processing/README.md

 ---

 ## Scheduling Policy
-Currently two scheduling policies are imlemented:
+Currently two scheduling policies are implemented:
 1. `random` - nodes must accept randomly assigned tasks from the server
 2. `balancing` - nodes potentially reject randomly assigned tasks from the server (details are given in `DesignSpecifications.md`).